wyattis/grandma-to-hell/README.md

 For development run `npm start` to start the dev server.For production `npm run build` will package all assets into the `dist` directory.

+### TODO

+- Correctly handle all player states
+- Allow any interaction with the last grandma to trigger the win screen
+- Time the music with the intro text
+- Floating health bars
+- All interaction when standing on top of a grandma

+### Stretch

+- Explodable walls